CHTC/chtc-website-source/_uw-research-computing/htc-modules-transition-to-el9.md

 Users can also view the list of modules using the `module avail` command.

-Modules to be depreciated are listed under `/software/chtc/modules`.
+Modules to be deprecated are listed under `/software/chtc/modules`.

 Unaffected modules are listed under `/software/chtc/manual/el9/modules`.